Willie Brown (American football, born 1942)

 Willie Brown (March 21, 1942 – July 26, 2018) was an American college and professional football player and coach.
-A star player for the University of Southern California, he went on to play three seasons in the National Football League.
-After his playing career, he served as a coach for the Trojans and the Tampa Bay Buccaneers of the National Football League.
+A star college football player for the USC Tojans, he went on to play three seasons in the National Football League (NFL).
+After his playing career, he served as a coach for the Trojans and the Tampa Bay Buccaneers of the NFL.